tyrerodr/CRUDSQLSERVER-LIBRARY/README.md

-# CRUDSQLSERVER-LIBRARY
+# Library CRUD Project
-Introducción

-Project Library - CRUD project developed in Python with PYQT5 Library, Windows or GUI designed with Designer, Database created in SQL SERVER.
+## Introduction

+The **Library CRUD Project** is a Python-based application developed using the **PYQT5** library for building graphical user interfaces (GUI).
+The project incorporates a **SQL Server** database for data management, providing a seamless interaction between the user interface and the database.
+This system allows users to perform Create, Read, Update, and Delete (CRUD) operations on different entities related to a library system, such as books, materials, users, and more.

+The project includes a user-friendly GUI designed with **Designer** and connects to a **SQL Server** database for persistent data storage.
+This makes the system robust, efficient, and scalable.

+---

-Project Architecture
+## Project Architecture

-CLASESDAO
+The project is organized into several key directories and components to ensure modularity and ease of use:

+### 1. **CLASSESDAO**
-Folder where all the .py files of the data layer classes will be stored.
+This folder contains all the `.py` files for the data layer classes, which manage the interaction between the application and the database.

-WINDOWS
+### 2. **WINDOWS**
-Folder where all the .ui and .py files generated with the PYQT5 library will be stored.
+This folder holds all the `.ui` and `.py` files generated with the **PYQT5** library.
+These files represent the different windows of the application.

-DATABASE
+### 3. **DATABASE**
-Folder where the database script/logical model .sql and the class diagram will be saved.
+This folder stores the database script/logic model `.sql` and the class diagram for the project.
+It also includes the SQL script required to create the database structure and tables.

-LIBRARY
+### 4. **LIBRARY**
-Folder where the Python code of each developed class will be stored.
+This folder contains the Python code for each developed class, which manages specific functionalities in the application.

+---

-Logical model of the database
+## Logical Model of the Database

+Below is the SQL script to create the database **Biblioteca** along with its tables:

 ```
 USE [master]